Outburn-IL/foob-docs/about.md

 you will achieve it - so you can get quality outcomes in a fraction of the time it takes with other tools, and most importantly - without requiring any programming knowledge or experience.

-To know more, please visit the following website: [https://outburn.co.il/fhir-converter/]
+Please visit the following website for further information about the FUME Conversion and Transformation engine.: [https://outburn.co.il/fhir-converter/]

 **FHIR Server** is a software application that implements the FHIR specification.
 It provides functionalities to interact with healthcare data using FHIR resources.
 This includes capabilities for creating, reading, updating, and deleting (CRUD) healthcare data resources.
 FHIR servers often support interactions through standard HTTP methods (GET, POST, PUT, DELETE) and utilize FHIR-defined operations.
 The InterSystems FHIR plugin supports the Internal FHIR repository and External FHIR Server.